Efficiently Seeking Flat Minima for Better Generalization in Fine-Tuning Large Language Models and Beyond: Introduction

+To the best of our knowledge, compared to theoretical analysis, \textit{e.g.},~\cite{neyshabur2017exploring}, empirically connecting sharpness and generalization ability of LoRA is a practical approach, \textit{e.g.},~\cite{andriushchenko2023modern}.
+For the second line of research, a naive approach is to combine SAM with LoRA.
 However, if perturbations in SAM are applied simultaneously to two low-rank subspaces of LoRA, they may change the maximum loss within the neighborhood of LoRA’s full parameter space~\cite{dinh2017sharp}; besides, SAM incurs a computational cost twice that of Stochastic Gradient Descent (SGD)~\cite{deng2024effective}.
-Obviously, the core of question for the second line is how to efficiently seek flat minima of LoRA for empirically understanding of the connection between sharpness and generalization in LoRA.
+The key question in the second line of research is how to efficiently find flat minima in LoRA, aiming to better understand the connection between sharpness and generalization.

-In this paper, we propose a novel PEFT method, Flat-LoRA, that promotes convergence toward flatter minima.
-Specifically, we theoretically uncover that perturbations in the full parameter space can be equivalently re-parameterized as perturbations within the low-rank space.

-In addition, we propose EFlat-LoRA to accelerate Flat-LoRA by an Exponential Moving Average (EMA) strategy.
-We validate that EFlat-LoRA improves the generalization performance on downstream tasks while maintaining computational efficiency comparable to that of LoRA.
-Fig.\ref{fig_comp} compares three methods: LoRA, Flat-LoRA, and EFlat-LoRA.